-On May 22, Dr. Howard Rubenstein, Mayor of Saraland, was elected by his municipal colleagues to serve as President of the Alabama League of Municipalities for 2017-2018.
-He was elected and took office during the League’s annual convention, which was held in Birmingham May 20-23.
+On May 21, Bessemer Councilmember Jesse Matthews was elected by his municipal colleagues to serve as President of the Alabama League of Municipalities for 2018-2019.
+He was elected and took office during the League’s annual convention, which was held in Montgomery May 19-22.

-“Howard has been actively involved with the League for many years,” said League Executive Director Ken Smith.
-“He has served on numerous League committees, including our Executive Committee, and I have worked closely with him for two decades.
+League Executive Director Ken Smith looks forward to working with Councilmember Matthews over the next year.
+“Jesse has been actively involved with the League for many years,” Smith said.
+“He has served on a number of League committees, including our Executive Committee, and is the a past chair of our Committee on State and Federal Legislation.
+He has also been very active with the National League of Cities, serving on its Board of Directors as well as several policy committees.
 His municipal knowledge and leadership skills have been an asset to our organization.
-Howard will serve us well as President.”
+He will serve us well as President.”